vandabbin/nvidia-fan-control-linux/README.md

 */1 * * * *	~/bin/fan-control curve
 ```

-Currently to adjust Fan Curve you must manually edit the script.
+Currently to adjust Fan Curve settings you must manually edit the script.
 I want to eventually load it from a config file but haven't bothered yet.

 Example of Info Screen: